prayeole/ai-on-eks/blueprints/inference/nvidia-deep-research/README.md

 This command increases the g5-gpu-karpenter NodePool's memory limit from 1000Gi to 2000Gi, allowing Karpenter to provision sufficient GPU nodes for all the models being deployed.

-## NVIDIA RAG Blueprint Deployment
+## NVIDIA Enterprise RAG Blueprint Deployment

 ### Step 5: Integrate OpenSearch and Build Docker Images